mattvenn/atbristol-megadrawbz/tests/cap-touch-gondola/README.md

 So this test is to see if the gondola can sense when it's touched, and send a signal to linuxcnc to pause the drawing.

+We were worried that without a ground connection the capacitive touch method wouldn't work, but it seems to work fine.

 # method

 ![captouch.jpg](captouch.jpg)